dib-lab/2020-paper-sourmash-gather/manuscript.md

 (CTB: check citations / content of latest actual CAMI pub, https://www.biorxiv.org/content/10.1101/2021.07.12.451567v1)

-Since min-set-cov yields only a collection of genomes, it must be converted into a taxonomy for CAMI.
+Since min-set-cov yields only a collection of genomes, it must be converted into a taxonomy for benchmarking with CAMI.
 We developed the following procedure for generating a taxonomic profile from a given metagenome cover.
 For each genome match, we note